Stéphanie Empain

-Stéphanie Empain (born on 11 August 1983 in Luxembourg City) is a Luxembourgian politician of The Greens party.
+Stéphanie Empain (born 11 August 1983 in Luxembourg City) is a Luxembourgish politician of The Greens party.

 Biography

 Studies and professional career

 She studied political science and obtained a Master of Arts degree.
-She served in the general staff of the Luxembourg Army for two years, then she worked as the head of the Oesling regional tourism office for six years.
+She served in the general staff of the Luxembourg Army for two years, then she worked as the head of the Éislek regional tourism office for six years.

 In 2015, she founded a company that produces reusable nappies for infants.

-On December 1st, 2018, she succeeded Claude Haagen as the chairwoman of the Luxembourg Athletics Federation.
+On 1 December 2018 she succeeded Claude Haagen as the chairwoman of the Luxembourg Athletics Federation.

 Political activity

 Empain was active within the youth section of The Greens party for several years.
 She stood in the 2018 general election after Françoise Folmer resigned from the co-chairwomanship of the party.
-Following the election, Claude Turmes became the Minister of Planning and Energy within the Bettel–Schneider Ministry II and was replaced by Empain as one of the deputies of the Nord constituency.
+Following the election, Claude Turmes became the Minister of Planning and Energy within the Bettel II Government and was replaced by Empain as one of the deputies of the Nord constituency.